Dr Jodie-Lee TrembathCo-Founder & Contributing Editor

 Matthew PhungPodcast Executive Producer

-Jodie is one of the founders of TFS, and has been primarily responsible for public outreach and project management, as well as contributing content to the podcast and blog.
+Jodie is one of the founders of TFS, and was primarily responsible for public outreach and project management, as well as contributing content to the podcast and blog.
+She is currently in charge of the Familiar Strange Chats group over on Facebook.
 Jodie is an organisational anthropologist.
 She used her PhD research to study the changing nature of academic labour on global, neoliberal university campuses.
 Jodie’s dissertation is titled ‘Marketing Academic Authenticities at an international branch campus in Vietnam‘.
-Jodie sees anthropology as a tool to think with and for exploring the human condition in all its messy, contingent glory.

 See all of Jodie’s TFS posts here.

 Julia is a founding member of TFS.
-She manages our website content and is co-editor of the blog, as well as contributing regularly to the podcast.
+For the first three years, she managed our website content and was co-editor of the blog, as well as contributing regularly to the podcast.
 Her anthropological interests mostly include social inequities and experiences of health in western culture, STS and the ethics and philosophy of medicine.
 Julia’s PhD dissertation is titled ‘Making Health Agency: Clozapine, Schizophrenia, and Personal Power.’
-She is currently a Visiting Fellow at the Australian National University.

 See all of Julia’s TFS posts here.